-OUALITY OF DISCLOSURE AND AUDIT REQUIREMENT
+OUALITY OF DISCLOSURE AND AUDIT REOUIREMENT

 To ensure that companies comply with the reporting requirements, an independent auditor or certifier must ensure, and report, that the sustainability information meets the certification standards adopted by the EU.
 In a first step, limited assurance for the sustainability information is required.
-Over time, in a "gradual approach from limited to reasonable assurance", it is foreseen that the EU aims for a "reasonable assurance" for sustainability information as it is the case for financial information.
-If a reporting undertaking fails to comply with the obligation to publish the information, official sanctions may be imposed in the form of fines.
+Over time, in a "gradual approach from limited to reasonable assurance", it is foreseen that the EU aims for a "reasonable assurance"

-The materiality assessment is of strategic relevance when it comes to sustainability management."
+"The materiality assessment is of strategic relevance when it comes to sustainability management."

 ALIX WEIKHARD MANAGING DIRECTOR